The dynamics of the TRAPPIST-1 system in the context of its formation: Model

 In \eq{eom} the first term on the right-hand side is the standard gravitational interaction N-body force, where $\bm{r}_{ji} = \bm{r}_j -\bm{r}_i$ and the index $j$ represent the planets other than planet $i$.
 The term $\boldsymbol{F}_{\mathrm{disc},i}$ indicates the gas disc tidal force and $\boldsymbol{F}_{\mathrm{star},i}$ indicates the stellar tidal damping force acting on planet $i$.

 Simulations were conducted using the \verb'WHFast' integration method in \verb'REBOUND' \citep{ReinLiu2012} and our additional forces were implemented via \verb'REBOUNDx' \citep{TamayoEtal2020}.
 In \eq{eom}, only the $\boldsymbol{F}_{\mathrm{disc}}$ term is proportional to the disc gas density.
-During the disc dispersing Stage~III, we add an exponential decay factor $\exp[{-(t-t_0)/\tau_{\mathrm{d}}}]$ to $\boldsymbol{F}_{\mathrm{disc}}$.
+During the disc dispersing, we add an exponential decay factor $\exp[{-(t-t_0)/\tau_{\mathrm{d}}}]$ to $\boldsymbol{F}_{\mathrm{disc}}$.
 In addition, the disc dispersal time-scale $\tau_{\mathrm{d}}$ is taken to be $10^5$ years.
-We ignore the disc torque term in the post-disc environment of stage IV.
-The timestep during the simulations is less than 5\% of the orbital period of the innermost planet.
+We ignore the disc torque term in the post-disc environment of stage III.
+The time-step during the simulations is less than 5\% of the orbital period of the innermost planet.